camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 ## Purpose

 `esp32-viewe` is the active power-meter firmware.
-It runs on a VIEWE ESP32-S3 touch-display module and is an **offline-first solar power meter**: live, accurate on-device measurements are the primary product; Wi-Fi adds configuration, synchronization, remote views, and future peer features.
+It runs on both a VIEWE ESP32-S3 touch-display module and an ESP32-WROOM web-first module, and is an **offline-first solar power meter**: live, accurate measurements are the primary product; Wi-Fi adds configuration, synchronization, remote views, and future peer features.

+Both targets use one application entry point and common runtime.
+Compile-time hardware profiles select PSRAM policy, touch/LVGL support, status-display support, local sensor backend, and bounded sensor-history depth.
+Runtime APIs publish those capabilities so one embedded web application can adapt without separate frontend builds.

 The current firmware is a meter/display.
 Its service boundaries should permit two roles in a future multi-device phase: